mikailhamzat/States-and-LGAs/README.md

    php artisan make:model -ms LocalGovernmentArea
    ```

-2. Copy the code for both State and LGA files from the app/models directory of this repository to the corresponding files in your Laravel project's app/models directory.

-3. Copy the code for both State and LGA files from the database/migrations directory of this repository to the corresponding files in your Laravel project's database/migrations directory.

-4. Copy the code for both State and LGA files from the database/seeders directory of this repository to the corresponding files in your Laravel project's database/seeders directory.
+2. Copy the code for both State and LGA files from the app/models, database/migrations, and database/seeders directories of this repository to the corresponding files in your Laravel project's app/models, database/migrations, and database/seeders directories, respectively.

-5. Finally, register the StateSeeder and LocalGovernmentAreaSeeder class in the DatabaseSeeder.php file:
+3. Finally, register the StateSeeder and LocalGovernmentAreaSeeder class in the DatabaseSeeder.php file:
 ```
     public function run(): void
     {